shaunduncan/lazythumbs/docs/index.rst

 Lazythumbs includes a useful facility for anyone using responsive layouts to adapt between a range of display sizes.
-In these situations, loading images larger than you'll actually be able to display (for example, on mobile devices) is often unwanted or even damaging in cases of limited and high-latency network.
+In these situations, loading images larger than you'll actually be able to display (for example, on mobile devices) is often unwanted or even damaging in cases of a limited and high-latency network.
 Lazythumbs can optimize the image loading for you.

-To use this feature, be sure to load the lazythumbs.js script to support the client-side behavior and when including your images in templates, use the special size 'responsive' to trigger the injection of a placeholder for the clientside script to use, like so:
+To use this feature, be sure to load the lazythumbs.js script to support the client-side behavior.
+When including your images in templates, use the special size 'responsive' to trigger the injection of a placeholder for the clientside script to use, like so:

 .. code-block:: html